amabdallah/Test/docs/Why_WaMDaM?.md

 Key Features of WaM-DaM
 =======================

-The following are the key features of WaM-DaM that are not supported in the Observation Data Model (ODM) or other existing data models:
+The following are the key features of WaM-DaM that contributes to the exisitng state of the art data models:

 1. **Define the connectivity between objects like sites through links** For example, WaM-DaM allows you to organize data that comprise a network of nodes and links